MicrosoftDocs/bingmaps-docs/BingMaps/getting-started/creating-a-bing-maps-account.md

     -   **Company name** The name of the company using this account.

     -   **Email address** Required.
 A contact email address for this account.
 Make sure this email address is monitored and kept current so that Microsoft can contact you if needed, and so you can receive important announcements.
-This address can be the Microsoft account you used to login to the [!INCLUDE[maps_devportal_name](../getting-started/includes/maps-devportal-name-md.md)].
+This address can be the Microsoft account you used to login to the Bing Maps Dev Center.
 Once your account is created, you can add additional contact names and email addresses.
 See **Additional Contacts** below for more information.

     -   **Phone number** A contact phone number for this this account.